Optimal (controlled) quantum state preparation and improved unitary synthesis by quantum circuits with any number of ancillary qubits: Asymptotically optimal circuit depth for (controlled) quantum state preparation

 The conclusion for the decomposition of $\Gamma^\dagger$ then follows.
 For the cost analysis: According to Eq. \eqref{eq:CSx}, $(L^v_2)^\dagger,(L^v_3)^\dagger,(L^v_4)^\dagger,(L^v_5)^\dagger$ are depth-1 circuits consisting of $O(2^n)$ single-qubit gates, which are determined by target state $\ket{\psi_v}$.
 According to Lemma \ref{lem:copy1}, Figure \ref{fig:C^S_Rx}, Eq. \eqref{eq:Gamma_x3} and \eqref{eq:CSx}, $(C_1'')^\dagger$, $(C_4)^\dagger$ and $(C_5)^\dagger$ are quantum circuits of depth $O(n)$ and size $O(n2^n)$.
 Based on Eq. \eqref{eq:CSx}, $(C_2)^\dagger,(C_3)^\dagger$ are quantum circuits of depth $O(1)$ and size $O(2^n)$.
 This completes the proof. \end{proof}

+Recall that {$L_1^v$ and} $C_1'$ {are the first and} the second step in Lemma \ref{lem:rosenthal-alg}, respectively.
 Now letting $C_1 = C_1''C_1'$, we get the following result. \begin{lemma} Any $n$-qubit quantum state $\ket{\psi_v}$ can be generated by a quantum circuit $QSP_v$, using single-qubit gates and CNOT gates, of depth $O(n)$ and size $O(n2^n)$, with $O(n2^n)$ ancillary qubits.
 The QSP circuit can be written as

 Each $L_i^v=\bigotimes_{k=1}^{s_i} U^{i,v}_k$ is a depth-1 circuit consisting of $s_i=O(2^n)$ single-qubit gates, and $L_i^v$ is determined by $\ket{\psi_v}$. $C_1,C_4$ and $C_5$ are circuits of depth $O(n)$ and size $O(n2^n)$, and $C_2$ and $C_3$ are circuits of depth $O(1)$ and size $O(2^n)$.
 For any $i\in[5]$, $C_i$ is independent of $\ket{\psi_v}$. \end{lemma}